-- 8.8 Having regard to the above, the proposal would comply with the aims and objectives of Policies PCS19 and PCS20 of the Portsmouth Plan (2012). - 8.9 Standard of accommodation - 8.10 The application seeks, in addition to a C3 use, the opportunity to use the property as a 7 person HMO.
+8.8 Having regard to the above, the proposal would comply with the aims and objectives of Policies PCS19 and PCS20 of the Portsmouth Plan (2012).

+8.9 Standard of accommodation

+8.10 The application seeks, in addition to a C3 use, the opportunity to use the property as a 7 person HMO.
 The submitted plans have been checked by officers and the below table compares the proposed room sizes against the standards set out within the HMO SPD.

 Room Area Provided Required Standard

-Bedroom 1 11.95m2 10m2
+Bedroom 1 10.02m2 10m2

-Bedroom 2 12.13m2 10m2
+Bedroom 2 10.05m2 10m2

-Bedroom 3 10.74m2 10m2
+Bedroom 3 12.10m2 10m2

-Bedroom 4 12.04m2 10m2
+Bedroom 4 10.22m2 10m2

-Bedroom 5 10.56m2 10m2
+Bedroom 5 12.01m2 10m2

-Bedroom 6 12.10m2 10m2
+Bedroom 6 12.80m2 10m2

-Bedroom 7 10.56m2 10m2
+Bedroom 7 10.3m2 10m2

-Communal Kitchen/Dining area 33.33m2 22.5m2 as all bedrooms
+Communal Kitchen/Dining area 22.51m2 22.5m2 as all bedrooms

 exceed 10m2

-Ensuite bathroom 1 2.75m2 2.74m2
+Ensuite bathroom 1 2.93m2 2.74m2

-Ensuite bathroom 2 3.39m2 2.74m2
+Ensuite bathroom 2 2.76m2 2.74m2

 Ensuite bathroom 3 2.74m2 2.74m2

-Ensuite bathroom 4 2.75m2 2.74m2
+Ensuite bathroom 4 2.74m2 2.74m2

-Ensuite bathroom 5 2.81m2 2.74m2
+Ensuite bathroom 5 2.76m2 2.74m2

-Ensuite bathroom 6 2.76m2 2.74m2
+Ensuite bathroom 6 2.77m2 2.74m2

-Ensuite bathroom 7 2.75m2 2.74m2
+Ensuite bathroom 7 2.85m2 2.74m2

-Gnd Floor WC 1.44m2 1.17m2
+Tanks room/WC 2.9m2 1.17m2

-- 8.11 As is shown in the table above, the proposal results in an internal layout that meets a straightforward appraisal against the Council's adopted space.
-Based on the information supplied with the application this detailed guidance is considered applicable and the resulting layout is considered to result in a satisfactory standard of living environment. - 8.14 Impact on neighbouring living conditions - 8.15 In terms of the impact on the living conditions of the adjoining occupiers, it is considered that the level of activity that could be associated with the use of any individual property either as a dwellinghouse (Class C3) which involves occupation by a single family, would be unlikely to be significantly different from the occupation of the property as a house in multiple occupation. - 8.16 The HMO SPD is supported by an assessment of the need for, and supply of, shared housing in Portsmouth and of the impacts of high concentrations of HMOs on local communities.
-Paragraphs 9.1-9.10 discuss the negative impacts of HMO concentrations on local communities and points to the cumulative environmental effects of HMO concentrations.
-However, given that there is not an over-concentration of HMOs within the surrounding area, it is considered that the impact of one further HMO would not be significantly harmful.
+8.11 As is shown in the table above, the proposal results in an internal layout that meets a straightforward appraisal against the Council's adopted space standards as detailed in the HMO SPD, which at para 2.6 advises that more detailed guidance, beyond the headline requirements should be referred to within the Councils standards for Houses in Multiple Occupation Guidance (September 2018).
+This more detailed guidance applies lower minimum requirements (of 22.5m2) for combined living accommodation in circumstances where all bedrooms are at least 10m2 and the accommodation is otherwise acceptable as communal space.
+Based on the information supplied with the application this detailed guidance is considered applicable and the resulting layout is considered to result in a satisfactory standard of living environment.

+8.14 Impact on neighbouring living conditions

+8.15 In terms of the impact on the living conditions of the adjoining occupiers, it is considered that the level of activity that could be associated with the use of any individual property either as a dwellinghouse (Class C3) which involves occupation by a single family, would be unlikely to be significantly different from the occupation of the property by between 3 and 6 unrelated persons as a house in multiple occupation.